strohs/memeify/README.md

 I wanted to learn how AWS Proxy Integration worked between API-GW and Lambda (even though the exam does not go into that level of detail).

-Kotlin was chosen as the implementation language as I had used it in the past and wanted to come up to speed on how to use it within a Lambda.
+Kotlin was chosen as the implementation language as I had used it in the past and wanted to explore how to use it within a Lambda.
 The Kotlin code uses Java's *BufferedImage*, *Font* and *Graphics2d* classes for all image manipulation.
 This was relatively easy to do, as these libraries have been around for years and there are plenty of examples on image manipulation on the internet.
-Overall, Kotlin was a joy to work with, the Java integration was flawless, and I hope to work with it again.
+Overall, Kotlin was a joy to work with and the Java integration was flawless.
+I hope to work with it again.

-Getting image data from API Gateway into lambda, without API Gateway munging the data, was a little more of an adventure.
-After reading dozens of forum posts, my understanding is that API-Gateway did not support multipart/form-data until late 2017.
-Before that time, you could not POST multipart/form-data to API-GW and I am not sure how developers worked around this (if it all).
-Fortunately, support for multipart/form-data was added in late 2017 but you have to manually configure support for it within API Gateway [settings](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-payload-encodings.html).
+The first hurdle of this project was getting image data from API Gateway into lambda, without API Gateway munging the data.
+After reading dozens of forum posts, I came to understand that API-Gateway did not support multipart/form-data until late 2017.
+Before that time, you couldn't POST multipart/form-data to API-GW.
+I am not sure how developers worked around this (if it all).
+Fortunately, support for multipart/form-data was eventually added but you have to manually configure support for it within API Gateway [settings](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-payload-encodings.html).
 Basically, you tell API Gateway to treat multipart/form-data as binary data and it will automatically BASE64 encode the entire multipart/form-data body.
-This body is then attached to the `ApiGatewayProxyEvent` and sent to your lambda function.
+The body is then attached to the `ApiGatewayProxyEvent` and sent to your lambda function.
 This process keeps the image data from being corrupted, but it increases the request size by about 33%.
-An alternate approach, and one that avoids using API Gateway, would be to post new images directly into a S3 bucket and have your lambda trigger off of new bucket PUT events.
+An alternate implementation approach, and one that avoids using API Gateway, would be to post new images directly into a S3 bucket and have your lambda trigger off of new bucket PUT events.

-Another observation is that my current implementation of memeify is a memory hog, as all parsing and image processing is done in memory.
+Another Note: my current implementation of memeify does all parsing and image processing in memory.
 For example:
 The incoming JSON event data is de-serialized in memory, then the entire request body is extracted from the JSON event and BASE64 decoded into a ByteArray.
 That ByteArray (containing the actual multipart/form-data) is then also parsed in memory, and finally the actual image data is extracted into another ByteArray and manipulated in memory.

-If memory usage is a concern for you, one alternative option would be to use lambdas `/tmp` disk storage (max size of 512MB) and manipulate your data from disk, trading processing speed for reduced memory usage.
+If memory usage is a concern, one alternative option would be to use lambda's `/tmp` disk storage (max size of 512MB) and manipulate your data from disk, trading processing speed for reduced memory usage.
 On the flip side, you might want your lambda functions to run as fast as possible, as it may [ultimately be cheaper](https://medium.com/@jconning/aws-lambda-faster-is-cheaper-6bf32f58d741) to raise your lambda's